ismaildawoodjee/Smol-CS-Projects/README.md

 ## Turning off static noise from my laptop

 My laptop is old.
 Very old.
 Four years and four months old, to be precise.
 And it makes this static, buzzing noise whenever a CPU-intensive application is being ran.
-Whenever I want to watch a Twitch, a YouTube video, or participate in a Microsoft Teams or Zoom meeting, the buzzing sound starts up after about a minute (25 seconds in hot weather, when the AC is turned off).
+Whenever I want to watch Twitch, a YouTube video, or participate in a Microsoft Teams or Zoom meeting, the buzzing sound starts up after about a minute (25 seconds in hot weather, when the AC is turned off).